 When the automobile was invented, it was thought by many that this would reduce pollution, because the city streets would no longer be filled with horse dung (and the occasional dead horse).
 It can be argued that the Dung Ages in New York City lasted until the 20th century.

 Arguably it did reduce pollution, as the enviromental impact of providing for horses in modern-day New York City would be great.

-The Italians performed an enquiry in 2006 to get an answer to the question: "Did the pollution in cities increase or decrease during the last 30 years?"
+The Italians performed an enquiry in 2006 (which QUATTRORUOTE magazine cited briefly) to get an answer to the question: "Did the pollution in cities increase or decrease during the last 30 years?"
 (That is, 1976 to 2006.)
 The result, rather surprising for the modern Greens, was: it decreased.
 Modern cars have catalytic converters, modern power plants burn clean natural gas instead of heavy fuel oils, modern locomotives are mostly electric and fewer are Diesels, modern homes have better insulation and require less heat during winter, modern power appliances use less electricity (modern green fridges are ages away from ammonia fridges only one generation old).
 A man aged 50 could have seen the world getting cleaner in his own lifetime.